CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 In this lab, you have completed:

-- Created an Azure Log Analytics workspace and an Azure Automation account.
+- Created an Azure Log Analytics workspace.
 - Configured Defender for Cloud.
 - Provisioned Azure VMs running Windows Server.
-- Onboarded on-premises Windows Server into Defender for Cloud and Azure Automation.
+- Onboarded on-premises Windows Server into Defender for Cloud and Azure update manager.
-- Verified the hybrid capabilities of Defender for Cloud and Azure Automation solutions.

 ### You have successfully completed the lab.